tech-terms-zh/kotlin-web-site/docs/topics/functions.md

 ### 命名引數

-When calling a function, you can name one or more of its arguments.
+呼叫函式時，you can name one or more of its arguments.
 This may be helpful when a function has a large number of arguments, and it's difficult to associate a value with an argument, especially if it's a boolean or `null` value.

 When you use named arguments in a function call, you can freely change the order they are listed in, and if you want to